door call box on brick wall

 • Keyless access.
 Your tenants bring their smartphones everywhere — so let them use their phones to open doors.
 ButterflyMX enables completely keyless entry.

 • A powerful mobile app.
-From the ButterflyMX mobile app, residents can open doors, update their personal access settings, create virtual keys for visitors, and more.
+The ButterflyMX mobile app allows residents to open doors, update their personal access settings, create virtual keys for visitors, and more.

 • Easy installation.
-You only need three wires to install ButterflyMX: internet, power, and door strike.
+ButterflyMX requires only three wires: internet, power, and door strike.
 As a result, you’ll save time and money over installing a traditional door call box.

 • Audit trail of all door entries.
 Improve security at your property with a record of all door entries complete with time- and date-stamped photos.